Top things to do in Tokyo

 Nightlife and dining venues in Tokyo are diverse and provide something for every possible taste.
 Noodle shops are ubiquitous and kaitenzushi cafés are the ideal place to sample this unique Japanese speciality.
 Curries, US fast food and Korean dishes are three of the other plentiful dining options.
 Bars and nightclubs in Roppongi, Ginza, Shinjuku and Shibuya are worth investigating on nights out.

 Your creative, funny and touching entries for the Happy Ending contest were simply impressive!
 Choosing just one winner was so difficult; countless cups of coffee were consumed before we reached the final decision.
 There were some entries we loved so much that we just had to share them with everyone.
 In no particular order, these are some extracts from the entries that got us giggling, pulled at our heartstrings and made us wish we could give everyone their dream trip.
 And of course, we’ve got our lucky wi

 Do not miss the entertainment show in Roppongi Kaguwa!
 You will certainly enjoy the fusion of contemporary show yet includes Japanese traditional danc...

 Traditional Japanese cuisine gives importance to seasonal ingredients, specifically to food items that are only available during specific times of the...

-Explore and experience a historical town in Ibaraki Prefecture, which is very near Tokyo.
-Included in the itinerary is a traditional sake brewery, a s...
+Explore and experience a historical town in IBARAKI prefecture, which is near Tokyo.
+You will see a traditional sake brewery, shrine, stone shop and e...